falseAzure/infineac/README.rst

 Data
 ====

-The data used in this project stems from transcript of earnings calls provided by Refinitiv_ The data is not publicly available and has to be purchased from `Refinitiv Events`_.
+The data used in this project stems from transcripts of earnings calls provided by Refinitiv_ The data is not publicly available and has to be purchased from `Refinitiv Events`_.

 Structure
 ---------

-The data is provided in .xml format, with each xml-file containing the transcript of a single earnings call as well as some metadata, like the title, city, company name and date of the call.
+The transcripts are provided as xml-files, with each xml-file containing the entire transcript of a single earnings call as well as some metadata, covering an unique ID, the title of the earnings all, the company name and ticker, the name of the city, where the earnings call was held, the date and time of the call as well as some other technical information.
 The transcript itself is structured into two three parts:

-* Participants (corporate and conference call participants)
+* List of participants, the company they are working for and their respective position within that company.
+The list is divided into corporate and conference call participants.
 * Presentation
 * Q&A

-Both the presentation and the Q&A session are structured into sections, which are comprised of the speaker and the corresponding text.
+Both the presentation and the Q&A session are structured into parts, which are comprised of the speaker (name, company and position) and the corresponding text.
 The presentation is held by the corporate participants.
 In the Q&A session, the corporate participants answer questions from the conference call participants.
-An operator moderates the presentation as well as the Q&A session.
+Most of the times an operator moderates the presentation as well as the Q&A session.

 .. end detailed_description